Medically Reviewed By

 What Is Malignant Epithelioid Mesothelioma?

-Mesothelial cells genetically mutate due to irritation caused by exposure to asbestos, which is the only known cause of mesothelioma.
-Once asbestos fibers enter the body, the toxic particles can become lodged in the mesothelium, which is the lining of the lungs, abdomen and heart.
+Mesothelial cells genetically mutate due to irritation caused by exposure to asbestos, which is the primary cause of mesothelioma.
+Once asbestos fibers enter the body, the toxic particles can become lodged in the mesothelium, which is the lining of the lungs, abdomen, and heart.

 The mesothelium is made up of healthy epithelial cells, which means irritation of the mesothelium impacts the epithelial cells.
 Diseased epithelial cells of the mesothelium can turn into mesothelioma tumors.